Sixth Form Admissions

 Students should only consider joining the Sixth Form at SHSB if they are likely to cope with the rigorous demands involved.
 Past experience has taught us that students who fall below these entry thresholds rarely thrive in such an academically challenging environment.
 SHSB is a grammar school with a traditional curriculum, and our rigorous approaches to teaching and learning are geared towards preparing students for entry into higher education.

-For similar reasons, applicants should be aware of the requirement for continuation from AS to A2.
+For similar reasons, applicants should be aware of the requirement for continuation from Year 12 to Year 13 (see below).

 New subjects at this level

 Some subjects at this level will be new to most students.
-Anyone wishing to select one of these subjects will be expected to achieve Grade B or above in a closely related area at GCSE, e.g. English (for Drama & Theatre Studies / Government & Politics), Music (for Music Technology) or Mathematics (for Computing / Psychology).
+Anyone wishing to select one of these subjects will be expected to achieve Grade 6 (B) or above in a closely related area at GCSE, e.g. English (for Drama & Theatre Studies / Politics), Music (for Music Technology) or Mathematics (for Psychology).

 Less academic students must not choose new subjects on the grounds that these are something they have 'not yet failed at'!
 If you have difficulty choosing at least two of your four subjects from among those you already study, this may be a sign that A Level at SHSB is not the best choice for you.
 You should then be prepared to look elsewhere and enrol for a more vocational course of study.